0xPolygon/polygon-docs/docs/pos/how-to/bridging/ethereum-polygon/ethereum-to-matic.md

 ---

-In the following walkthrough, we'll be deploying a sender contract on Sepolia (Ethereum testnet) and a Receiver contract on Amoy (Polygon testnet).
+In the following walkthrough, we'll be deploying a sender contract on Sepolia (Ethereum testnet) and a receiver contract on Amoy (Polygon testnet).
 Then, we'll be sending data from the sender and reading data on the receiver via web3 calls in a node script.

 ### 1. Deploy sender contract